mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/index.md

 - {{WebExtAPIRef("scripting.removeCSS()")}}
   - : Removes CSS which was previously injected into a page by a {{WebExtAPIRef("scripting.insertCSS()")}} call.
 - {{WebExtAPIRef("scripting.updateContentScripts()")}}
-  - : Updates a content script registration.
+  - : Updates one or more content scripts already registered.
 - {{WebExtAPIRef("scripting.unregisterContentScripts()")}}
-  - : Removes the registration of a content script.
+  - : Unregisters one or more content scripts.

 ## Browser compatibility